 This Master’s degree program is offered by the Biozentrum of the University of Basel.
-It provides a direct access to contemporary molecular biology research.
-The Biozentrum conducts research and teaching at the highest international level and creates a working atmosphere which equally promotes professional and personal development.
-The core activity of the program is a supervised practical research work lasting one year.
-In parallel, the students also attend lectures to strengthen their knowledge in their chosen specialist subjects.
-These include Biochemistry, Biophysics, Computational Biology, Developmental Biology, Genetics, Immunology, Infection Biology, Microbiology, Neurobiology, Pharmacology, Structural Biology and Cell Biology.
-Towards their Master’s degree, the students demonstrate their capacity to conduct a scientific research project by presenting the results of their work in both written and oral form.
+It provides direct access to modern molecular biology research.
+The Biozentrum Basel conducts research and teaching at the international top level in a working atmosphere which equally promotes professional and personal development.
+The core activity of the Master’s degree is a supervised practical research project of at least 12 months length.
+In parallel, the students attend lectures to strengthen their knowledge in their area of specialization.
+The possible areas of specialization are Biochemistry, Biophysics, Cell Biology, Computational Biology, Developmental Biology, Genetics, Immunology, Infection Biology, Microbiology, Neurobiology, Pharmacology and Structural Biology.
+The students reach their Master’s degree by demonstrating their capacity to conduct a scientific research project and by presenting the results of their work in both written and oral form.

 Focal area of teaching and research

-Research at the Biozentrum Basel embraces a wide range of topics and techniques, while following an overarching intent to understand the molecular organization of living organisms.
-The research is thus concerned with structure and function of macromolecules, the wiring of regulatory circuits, and the general principles underlying complex biological systems and their dynamic interactions.
-Currently, the research groups of the Biozentrum comprise five focal areas of investigation: Growth & Development, Infection Biology, Neurobiology, Structural Biology & Biophysics and Computational & Systems Biology.
+Research at the Biozentrum Basel embraces a wide range of topics and techniques, following the overarching intent to understand the molecular organization of living organisms.
+The research is concerned with structure and function of macromolecules, the wiring of regulatory circuits, as well as identifying general principles underlying complex biological systems and their dynamic interactions.
+Research at the Biozentrum comprises the areas Growth & Development, Infection Biology, Neurobiology, Structural Biology, Biophysics, Computational & Systems Biology.
 These research areas share concepts and technologies and act in a synergic and collaborative manner.
-New relevant questions often arise at the overlap between the research areas, while innovative solutions arise from the individual technical.
-The Master’s degree program has been increasingly designed to meet the requirements of modern biological research.
+New relevant questions often arise at the interface between research areas, while innovative solutions can be provided by the individual techniques.
+The Master’s degree program has been designed to meet all requirements of modern biological research.

 |Master of Science (90 ECTS)|